nvkhuy/nvkhuy.github.io/_posts/2022-06-03-go-worker-pools.md

 Implement golang worker pools

-Init worker pools with 3 workers then assign 3, 5, 6, 7 jobs to see runtime difference, each job takes 100ms processing
+Init worker pools with 3 workers then assign 3, 5, 6, 7 tasks to see runtime difference, each task takes 100ms processing

 Round 1 - 3 tasks - runtime 101ms